FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Online Stage: Potential Games for Service Scheduling under Human-Machine Coexistence

 where $r_{\mathbbm{j}}$ denotes the computing workload (e.g., CPU cycles needed) of $u^{\mathrm{On}}_{\mathbbm{j}}$.
 This WPS model compactly captures how the delay of each SD grows with the aggregate load at the SP.
 We further summarize the impact of associated SDs on $s^{\mathrm{On}}_{\mathbbm{i}}$ through an \emph{effective congestion load} defined as $y_{\mathbbm{i}} = \sum_{u^{\mathrm{On}}_{\mathbbm{v}}\in\mathcal{U}^{\mathrm{On}}_{\mathbbm{i}}} \gamma_{\mathbbm{v},\mathbbm{i}}$.
 With this notation, \eqref{eq:comp_delay_origin} can be written in a factorized form as:

 where $\theta_{\mathbbm{j},\mathbbm{i}}$ is a user-specific load factor, whereas $\tau_{\mathbbm{i}}(y)$ captures the server-side congestion effect as a function of the aggregate load.
-This separable structure will be instrumental for constructing an ordinal potential in the subsequent analysis.
+This separable structure will be instrumental for constructing the potential-aligned payoff and the exact game potential in the subsequent analysis.